appstract/laravel-stock/README.md

 composer require appstract/laravel-stock
 ```

+By running `php artisan vendor:publish --provider="Appstract\Stock\StockServiceProvider"` in your project all files for this package will be published.
 Run `php artisan migrate` to migrate the table.
 There will now be a `stock_mutations` table in your database.

 ## Usage